riverhuang1107/everai_documentation/README_en.md

 >python3 -m site --user-base
 >```
 >
 >We know that the scripts go to the `bin/` folder where the packages are installed.
 So we concatenate the paths with `bin/`.
-Finally, in order to avoid repeating the `export` command we add it to our `.bashrc` file and we run `source` to run the new changes, giving us the suggested solution mentioned at the beginning.
+Finally, in order to avoid repeating the `export` command we add it to our `.bashrc` file and we run `source` to run the new changes.
 >```bash
 >export PATH="/home/hhq/.local/bin:$PATH"
 >```